 •Brokerage and insurance services for property and casualty and life and health business.

-Caterpillar products and product support services are sold worldwide into a variety of highly competitive markets.
+Caterpillar products and services are sold worldwide into a variety of highly competitive markets.
 In all markets, we compete on the basis of product performance, customer service, quality and price.
 From time to time, the intensity of competition results in price discounting in a particular industry or region.
 Such price discounting puts pressure on margins and can negatively impact operating profit.
 Outside the United States, certain competitors enjoy competitive advantages inherent to operating in their home countries or regions.

 Raw Materials and Component Products